richarthurs/rtl-ip/README.md

 Click `Next`

 24. Choose the linux hello world template.
+Continue to the debugging section.

 ### Debugging Via SDK
 We will set up debugging according to [this tutorial from Xilinx](https://www.xilinx.com/video/soc/debug-linux-application-using-xilinx-sdk.html).